Daily readings

 Friday, October 17, 2025

 Ignatius of Antioch.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationIgnatius of Antioch